brianglass/anastasis/files/kontakion_49.md

 mso-bidi-font-weight:bold">
 For angered by what was happening</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
-He said, Â‘I will not go in.
+He said, ‘I will not go in.
 I will not look on what he has done, the</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
-Master and Lord of the ages.Â’</span>
+Master and Lord of the ages.’</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;mso-bidi-font-weight:bold;mso-bidi-font-style:italic">14</span>